 \section{Abstract}

-{Orey suggested the definition of some index for Gaussian processes with stationary increments which determines various properties of the sample paths of this process.
-We give an extension of the definition of the Orey index for a second order stochastic processes which may not have stationary increments and estimate the Orey index for Gaussian process from discrete observations of its sample paths.
+{Orey suggested the definition of an index for Gaussian process with stationary increments which determines various properties of the sample paths of this process.
+We provide an extension of the definition of the Orey index towards a second order stochastic process which may not have stationary increments and estimate the Orey index towards a Gaussian process from discrete observations of its sample paths.

 \emph{Keywords}: Gaussian process, Hurst index, fractional Brownian motion, incremental variance function}